 Steam Mills Primary School is committed to Safeguarding and Promoting the Welfare of all of its students.
-The Governors and staff fully recognise the contribution it makes to safeguarding children, adhering to Keeping Children Safe in Education (September 2016) and Working Together to Safeguard Children (2015).
+The Governors and staff fully recognise the contribution it makes to safeguarding children.
 The school recognises that all staff, including volunteers, have a full and active part to play in protecting our students from harm.